mylife-home/mylife-home-main/README.md

     - OK import plugin config update inside template (which is exported)
     - OK import plugin config delete inside template (which is exported)
     - OK import plugin prop/config update/delete which is exported, used in a template which export it again
+    - OK import plugin delete which is used on templates
   - import components
-    - add component
+    - OK add component
-    - update component
+    - OK update component
-    - delete component
+    - OK delete component
-    - add component with plugin change
+    - OK add component with plugin change
-    - update component with plugin change
+    - OK update component with plugin change
     - OK add component that would overwrite template
   - OK deploy files
+  - OK imports between core projects (plugins & components)
+  - OK imports into ui project
   - deploy online
-  - imports between core projects (plugins & components)
-  - imports into ui project